Da Vinci Science Center: Board of Trustees

 The Da Vinci Science Center is overseen by a board of trustees charged with ensuring the center functions consistent with the center's mission and is properly funded.
 The board of trustees also is responsible for electing the chief executive officer.
 The board consists of 28 members who meet quarterly.

 The board of trustees has four committees, the Executive Committee, the Audit Finance Committee, the Governance and Nominating Committee and the Human Resources Committee, that meet throughout the year.

 Chief Executive Officer

-The current chief executive officer of Da Vinci Science Center is Lin Erickson, who is serving in this role for the second time after being rehired for the position in 2013.
-Prior to that, she had served as chief executive officer from 1997 to 2005.
+The chief executive officer of Da Vinci Science Center is Lin Erickson, who is in this role for the second time after being rehired for the position in 2013, having been CEO from 1997 to 2005.
 In 2005, she moved to Ohio but returned to Pennsylvania and the Da Vinci Science Center in March 2013.
 During her time in Ohio, Erickson worked for both the Air Force Museum Foundation and Wittenberg University.
-From 2005 until 2013, the center's chief executive officer was Troy A. Thrash.
-In 2013, Erickson returned as chief executive officer with unanimous support from the board of trustees, which reviewed almost 175 candidates for the position.
-Thrash, in turn, moved to become the president and chief executive officer of Air Zoo museum in Portage, Michigan, an affiliate of the Smithsonian Institution.
+From 2005 until 2013, the CEO was Troy A. Thrash.
+In 2013, Erickson returned as CEO.
+Thrash, in turn, moved to become the president and CEO of Air Zoo museum in Portage, Michigan, an affiliate of the Smithsonian Institution.